prajwalbkumar/bnb-public-blog/content/CSharp Course/Parts of a CSharp Code.md

 Whenever a Project is Built, 2 folders are created, bin and obj, that is basically the compiled code.

-We use `;` **Semmi-colon** to tell the code that the line has terminated at that point.
+We use `;` **Semi-colon** to tell the code that the line has terminated at that point.
 Some places do not use semicolon.
 A common logic to that could be that whichever line of code has a curly bracket under it, will not need a semicolon.
 Since the termination of that line depends on the [[Scope]] which the {} Bounds.

-C# is case sensitive.
-WHYYYYYY!!!!
-Why do you have caps!

 \n is still used here.
 To denote \ you will have to use \\ twice.